Marcelo Ríos

-Ríos retired early from professional tennis in July 2004, after being overtaken by a back injury.
-He played his last ATP Tour level tournament while only 27 years old at the 2003 French Open.
+Ríos retired from the sport in July 2004, due to a long-term back injury.
+He played his last ATP Tour-level tournament while only 27 years old at the 2003 French Open.

 Tennis career

 Ríos turned professional in 1994 and finished 1997, 1998, and 1999 as a top-ten player.
 Ríos won a total of 18 top-level singles titles and one top-level doubles title during his career.

 Early years

 Ríos began playing tennis at the age of 11 at the Sport Francés golf club in Vitacura (Greater Santiago), adjacent to his house.

 Junior career

 As a junior, Ríos reached as high as No. 1 in singles and No. 141 in doubles.

 Ríos reached the semifinals of the junior French Open in 1993 without dropping a set, where he was defeated by Roberto Carretero-Diaz in straight sets, and won the junior US Open in 1993 while only dropping one set during the entire tournament.
 He also won his first Satellite tournament in Chile.